zhilizheng/SBayesRC/README.md

 A valid R is required.
 The package is tested under Linux and macOS (x86_64 and ARM) platform only due to availability.
 ```
 # Install R and devtools
+# We suggest to install BLAS packages for performance, e.g. openBlas or MKL.
 # Install by devtools in R
 devtools::install_github("zhilizheng/SBayesRC")